Ted Richards (artist): Biography

 In 1984, Richards returned to comics with the eight-page "The Forty Year Old Hippie Brings the Computer Age Home" for The Computer Deli (Workman Press).

 In 1987, he founded AdWare, providing software products and design services for computer clients, including Apple and Microsoft.
 In the 1990s, he became a web site developer, offering enterprise-level development services, consulting, web design and information architecture.

+Richards died of lung cancer on April 21, 2023, at the age of 76.